mundoe1999/Mini-Projects/README.md

 # Mini-Projects

-Mini Projects that do not deserve their own repo
+This is a collection of multiple mini projects that don't need their own repo, but are some that I just wanted to share as they may be of some usage.